For Senior Subject Course Selection information please click here

 Learning Outcomes

-- Analyse Visual Arts within Aotearoa New Zealand as a part of a wider context of Pacific artmaking histories and practices.
+- Analyse Visual Arts within Aotearoa as part of a wider context of Pacific artmaking

 Assessment: